Samsung/TizenRT/tools/trap/HowToUseTrap.md

 ********************************************************************
 ```
 ## How to port memory dump functionality
-To port dump tool for a new board, do the following steps:
+To port TRAP tool for a new board, do the following steps:

 1. Add low level chip specific API's to receive and transfer characters through UART: